Dope (2015 film): Plot

-Malcolm Adekanbi and his best friends, Jib and Diggy, are high school "geeks" living in "The Bottoms," a high-crime neighborhood in Inglewood, California.
-They idolize 90's hip hop music and fashion.
+Malcolm Adekanbi and his best friends, Jib Caldones and Diggy Andrews, are high school "geeks" living in "The Bottoms", a high-crime neighborhood in Inglewood, California.
+They idolize '90s hip hop music and fashion.
 Malcolm is confident he will be admitted to his dream school, Harvard University, but his school counselor is skeptical and suggests he take an interview with local businessman and Harvard alumnus, Austin Jacoby.

 While biking home, Malcolm is stopped by Dom, a drug dealer who instructs him to invite a girl named Nakia to his party.
 Malcolm charms Nakia, who tells him she will only accept if Malcolm goes as well.
-Jib and Diggy accompany Malcolm to the party, where Dom’s purchase of high-grade, powdered molly is interrupted by an armed gang, and several people are shot.
+Jib and Diggy accompany Malcolm to the party, where Dom's purchase of high-grade, powdered molly is interrupted by an armed gang, and several people are shot.
 Malcolm escapes as the police arrive, unaware that Dom has hidden the drugs and a gun in his backpack.
 Nakia drives Malcolm home, and he offers to help her with her GED.

 The next day, Malcolm discovers the drugs, gun, and an iPhone.
 An unknown caller reveals that he knows Malcolm's identity and instructs him to turn over the drugs.
 After school, Malcolm prepares to hand over the drugs when he receives a call from Dom, in custody, who tells Malcolm not to give the drugs to the other caller.
 He texts Malcolm an address and tells him to ask for AJ.

 Malcolm, Jib and Diggy flee to the address, chased by the unknown caller, and are greeted by Jaleel and his sister Lily.
 Since AJ, their father, isn't home, Jaleel invites them inside their mansion and takes Jib and Diggy out for food, while Lily seduces Malcolm, finds the drugs and takes a heavy dose.
 Intoxicated, Lily passes out while driving Malcolm to his interview before urinating on a bush while bystanders record, and Malcolm drives her car to the meeting himself.

 Arriving at Jacoby's office, he notices photos of Dom, Lily, and Jaleel and realizes Jacoby is AJ.
 Malcolm relays Dom's instructions to Jacoby, who denies any knowledge and implies that the contents of the bag are now Malcolm's responsibility.
-Jacoby reschedules the interview, warning Malcolm that if he has not sold the drugs by then, he will not receive Jacoby’s recommendation to Harvard.
+Jacoby reschedules the interview, warning Malcolm that if he has not sold the drugs by then, he will not receive Jacoby's recommendation to Harvard.